jianghaochu/FormulaeforElasticityinNestedLogitModel/README.md

 init_printing()
 ```

 Before doing the real math, first let us familiarize ourselves with the basic functions in SymPy that we are going to use.
 Before using a symbolic mathematical variable, we have to define the variable using `Symbol()`.
-Then we can go on and doing simple mathematics just like what we will do in Python.
+Then we can go on and doing simple mathematics just like how we will do them in Python.

 ```python